 The sampling was administered by FGIS and participating official service providers as part of their inspection services.
 FGIS sent instruction letters to the Gulf and Pacific Northwest field offices and to the domestic inspection offices.
-The sampling period began in November 2022 and concluded in early March 2023.
+The sampling period began in late October 2023 and concluded in mid-March 2024.
 The FGIS field offices in the respective ECAs responsible for overseeing the sample collection within their region were as follows: Gulf - New Orleans, Louisiana; Pacific Northwest - Olympia, Washington (Washington State Department of Agriculture); and Southern Rail - FGIS Domestic Inspection Operations Office in Kansas City, Missouri.